104. Objection against assessment or decision

 (3) A taxpayer entitled to object to an assessment or ‘decision’ must lodge an objection in the manner, under the terms, and within the period prescribed in the ‘rules’.

-(a) for a period exceeding 30 business days, unless a senior SARS official is satisfied that exceptional circumstances exist which gave rise to the delay in lodging the objection;
+(b) a period exceeding 30 business days, if satisfied that exceptional circumstances exist which gave rise to the delay in lodging the objection.

-(b) if more than three years have lapsed from the date of assessment or the ‘decision’; or
+(a) for more than three years from the date of assessment or the ‘decision’; or